lhbikos/ReC_MultivModel/docs/07-SimpleMod.md

 *  Address limitations and concerns

 **Primary Analyses**
 A multiple regression analysis was conducted to predict anxiety from racial and ethnic microaggressions and attitudes toward help-seeking.
-Results supported a statistically significant interaction effect that accounted for  of the variance.
-Probing the interaction effect with the pick-a-point approaches indicated that the relationship between REMS and anxiety is non-significant when help-seeking is 1SD below the mean, but is significant when help-seeking is at and above the mean.
-Results are listed in Table 4.
-As illustrated in Figure 1, the relationship between REMS and anxiety is the sharpest for those who are at +1SD above the mean on help-seeking.
-That is, the highest levels of anxiety are among those who experience the most racial and ethnic microaggressions and have the most favorable attitudes toward help-seeking.
+Results supported a model with a statistically significant interaction effect that accounted for 42% of the variance.
+Probing the interaction effect with a simple slopes analysis indicated that the relationship between gendered racial microaggressions and mental health was significant throughout the centrality distribution (i.e., $M \pm  1SD$).
+Results are listed in Table 2.
+The effect of the significant interaction can be seen in Figure 1 where the slope of the gendered racial microaggresions and mental health relationship is sharpest for those with the lowest levels of gendered racial identity centrality.

+## STAY TUNED

+A section on power analysis is planned and coming soon!
+My apologies that it's not quite *R*eady.

 ## Residual and Related Questions...